In an interview for Forbes Ukraine’s second issue, General Manager at WePlay Esports Oleh Humeniuk tells about brand integrations in esports.

-Professionals are usually the esports industry's workforce.
-For example, General Producer at WePlay!
-Esports Maksym Bilonogov has experience working in TV, while the business development department is a mix of experts in various fields: marketing, media rights, sponsorship integrations, etc.
+The esports industry’s workforce is usually made up of highly skilled professionals.
+For example, the Chief Visionary Officer and General Producer of WePlay Esports Maksym Bilonogov has experience working in TV, while the business development department is home to a mix of experts in various fields: marketing, media rights, sponsorship integrations, etc.

-Esports continues to gather momentum even during the quarantine.
-Most of the tournaments are actively hosted online, and brands use this opportunity to tell about themselves in a digital space.
+Esports continues to gather momentum even under the pandemic-related restrictions.
+Most of the tournaments are actively hosted online, and brands use this opportunity to present themselves in a digital space.

 What are the benefits of brand integrations in esports?

-Esports allows for reaching an audience who is indifferent to traditional marketing tools: billboards, TV advertisements, and web banners.
-Youth, who’s actively watching or playing Dota 2 and Counter-Strike, currently buys or soon will be able to afford themselves gaming devices, modern smartphones, trendy outfits, and accessories.
-For many companies, brand integration in esports is an investment in their future.
+Esports allows to reach an audience who is indifferent to traditional marketing tools: billboards, TV commercials, and web banners.
+Youth who are actively watching or playing Dota 2 and Counter-Strike currently buys or will soon be able to afford gaming devices, modern smartphones, trendy outfits, and accessories.
+For many companies, brand integration into esports is an investment into their own future.

-A creative approach to integration allows for introducing oneself in a memorable and native way: an audience will like it, and a brand will increase loyalty among viewers of esports streams.
+A creative approach to integration allows to introduce oneself in a memorable and native way: the audience will like it, and a brand will build loyalty among viewers of esports streams.

 What brands partner with the esports industry?

-WePlay Esports has already been cooperating with brands like Moneyveo, PepsiCo, and McDonald's.
+WePlay Esports has already cooperated with brands like Moneyveo, PepsiCo, and McDonald’s.

 Please describe methods and technologies that brands can use to effectively integrate into esports.